rtolsma/rtolsma.github.io/_posts/2023-06-05-stanford-reflection.markdown

 **Coursework** (20): Econ 1, CS 106X, Math 113\*, Freshman Writing Seminar (ESF)

-Adjusting to Stanford was fairly difficulty my first quarter.
-As a natural introvert and lifetime cynic, finding social groups outside of dorm activities or in clubs was fairly difficult.
+Adjusting to Stanford was fairly difficult my first quarter.
+As a natural introvert and lifetime cynic, finding social groups outside of dorm activities or in clubs was tough, and I ended up having large blocks of free time by myself which was undesirable.